Prathamesh-1011/AI-LABS/README.md

 The second aim is to create a Python program that simulates a Tic Tac Toe game where a human player can play against the computer.
 The focus is on implementing an intelligent algorithm that showcases the basic principles of game theory and AI strategy.

+### 3. 8 Puzzle Problem
+The third aim of the AI LABS Project is to develop a Python program capable of solving the 8 Puzzle Problem using both Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms.
+This aim will demonstrate the application of classic search algorithms in solving a problem that is a staple in the study of AI and computational problem-solving.

 ## Getting Started

 To get started with this project, you will need to have Python installed on your system.
 The projects have been developed with Python 3.8, but they should be compatible with most Python 3.x versions.